Colaski/SwAuth/README.md

     request.httpBody = ["ids": ["5K4W6rqBFWDnAN6FQUkS6x"]]
     request.bodyEncoding = .JSON

-    // Send an authenticated HTTP request, this one will follow the artist Kanye on Spotify. let json = try await spotify.authenticatedRequest(for: request, numberOfRetries: 2).json()
+    // Send an authenticated HTTP request, this one will follow the artist Kanye West on Spotify. let json = try await spotify.authenticatedRequest(for: request, numberOfRetries: 2).json()

     // Prints the JSON output